Arokrokie/StyleVision/README.md

 Notes about models, large dependencies, and deployment

-- This project can use heavy ML libraries (PyTorch, torchvision, bitsandbytes, triton).
-Those packages may require GPU/CUDA or large native wheels that are unsuitable for small CPU hosts.
+- The runtime now only needs PyTorch/torchvision (for the SegFormer model) plus Hugging Face `transformers`.
+Install CPU wheels manually so pip does not attempt CUDA builds.
-- To deploy on CPU-only hosts (Render, Heroku, etc.), prefer pre-installing CPU-compatible PyTorch wheels or trimming GPU-only packages.
-See the Deploy section below.
+- No local Stable Diffusion or diffusers pipelines run anymore; hairstyle generation flows exclusively through the Replicate API, so there are no extra ML downloads beyond SegFormer.
-- Do NOT commit your `venv/` or any large model binaries to the repository.
-Use Git LFS or external object storage for model weights.
+- Do NOT commit your `venv/` or any large model caches to the repository.
+Use Git LFS or external object storage if you need to persist downloaded weights.

 Deploying to Render (CPU instance)